vincenzoingraojr/zenith/README.md

-# zenith
+# Zenith provisional repository

-Zenith provisional repository.
+This is a temporary repository regarding Zenith, the everything app.